 n 1981 Napalm Death started out with a completely different sound then we know today.
-Needless to say, by the mid 1980s they had absorbed punk and thrash metal influences to develop a Harcore/"Grindcore" sound.
+Needless to say, by the mid 1980s they had absorbed punk rock and thrash metal influences to develop a Harcore/"Grindcore" sound.

 Their debut, Scum (1987), was a recording consisting mostly of two-minute blasts of noise dubbed over with Dorrian's vocal tirades.
 The lyrics dealt with social and political injustice, but were so unintelligible that it sounded like roaring, shouting and coughing.
 It was released on their own 'Earache' label, a record company that would eventually grow a life beyond the confines of the band.
 Their debut album featured Justin Broadrick (guitar), Mick Harris (drums) and Nick Bullen (bass/vocals) on side A, but on the B side the line up had apparently changed to Bill Steer (guitar), Jim Whitely (bass) and Lee Dorian (vocals), with Harris being the only successor.
 Broderick would go on to join Head Of David and Godflesh.